ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 * **2004**: The first Uyghur search engine was developed[<sup>15</sup>](#15)
 * **2009**: A Uyghur continuous speech recognition system based on Hidden Markov Models (HMM) was developed[<sup>16</sup>](#16)
 * **2014**:
-    * Detailed acoustic feature analysis of Uyghur phonemes was conducted[<sup>17</sup>](#17)
+    * A detailed acoustic feature analysis of Uyghur phonemes was conducted[<sup>17</sup>](#17)
     * A study on Uyghur speech retrieval was published[<sup>18</sup>](#18)
 * **2015**: Deep neural networks began to be applied to Uyghur speech recognition[<sup>19, </sup>](#19)[<sup>20</sup>](#20)
 * **2016**: Research focused on Uyghur speaker adaptation for speech recognition[<sup>21</sup>](#21)
 * **2017**: The THUYG20, a free Uyghur speech corpus, was released[<sup>22</sup>](#22)
-* **2021**: The state-of-the-art Conformer-CTC Uyghur speech recognition model was introduced[<sup>23</sup>](#23)
+* **2021**: A state-of-the-art Conformer-CTC Uyghur speech recognition model was introduced[<sup>23</sup>](#23)
 * **2022**: A comprehensive overview of speech recognition techniques for Uyghur, Kazakh, and Kyrgyz was published[<sup>24</sup>](#24)
 * **2023**:
     * Nazarbayev University released Turkic TTS, including a TTS model for Uyghur[<sup>25</sup>](#25)
-    * Meta released its MMS models, featuring ASR, TTS, and language identification for Uyghur[<sup>26</sup>](#26)
+    * Meta released its MMS models, including support for Uyghur ASR, TTS, and language identification[<sup>26</sup>](#26)

 ## 3.2 Available Uyghur Speech Datasets <a id="available-uyghur-speech-datasets"></a>

 ### THUYG20
 The THUYG20 Dataset, published in 2017 by researchers from Tsinghua University and Xinjiang University, is widely recognized as a **benchmark** for Uyghur speech models.
 It includes **20 hours of training** speech and **1 hour of test** speech from native Uyghur speakers.
-Additionally, the dataset includes valuable supplementary resources such as THUYG20-SRE for speaker recognition and a phoneme dictionary.
+The dataset also includes supplementary resources such as THUYG20-SRE for speaker recognition and a phoneme dictionary.
 These datasets can be downloaded directly from [here](https://openslr.org/22).

-One limitation of the THUYG20 however is its use of non-standard Uyghur scripts.
-But thanks to Mr. Gheyret Kenji, the transcriptions are corrected in both Uyghur-Arabic and Uyghur-Latin scripts and can be downloaded from his GitHub [repository](https://github.com/gheyret/thuyg20_scripts).
+One limitation of THUYG20, however, is its use of non-standard Uyghur scripts.
+Thanks to Mr. Gheyret Kenji, the transcriptions are corrected in both Uyghur-Arabic and Uyghur-Latin scripts and can be downloaded from his GitHub [repository](https://github.com/gheyret/thuyg20_scripts).

 ### M2ASR
 The M2ASR project is a large-scale initiative to advance speech recognition technologies for five minority languages: Uyghur, Tibetan, Mongolian, Kazakh, and Kyrgyz.
 For Uyghur, the project provides **136 hours** of speech data, transcripts, and a pronunciation dictionary.
-While these resources were publicly released in 2021, to access this dataset, one must email the research group for permission: [M2ASR Details](http://index.cslt.org/mediawiki/index.php/ASR-nsfc-data).
+While these resources were publicly released in 2021, access requires emailing the research group for permission: [M2ASR Details](http://index.cslt.org/mediawiki/index.php/ASR-nsfc-data).

 ### Common Voice
-The Common Voice dataset, as highlighted earlier, is rapidly expanding across hundreds of languages, thanks to the contributions of volunteers worldwide.
-Over the past two years, the Uyghur community has made significant strides towards a goal of reaching 1,000 hours of speech data for Uyghur.
+As highlighted earlier, the Common Voice dataset is rapidly expanding across hundreds of languages, thanks to the contributions of volunteers worldwide.
+Over the past two years, the Uyghur community has made significant strides toward a goal of reaching 1,000 hours of speech data for Uyghur.
 The latest release, Common Voice Corpus 20.0, now includes over **350 hours** of validated Uyghur audio, making it one of the largest and most diverse collections of Uyghur speech data available.

 To any Uyghur speakers reading this: **please contribute**!
 By dedicating just a few minutes of your time daily, you can play a vital role in advancing Uyghur speech technology.
 It’s also a great way to practice reading Uyghur, especially for those who may not have had the chance to receive formal education in the language.
 To contribute or download the dataset, please visit [here](https://commonvoice.mozilla.org).

 ### UQSpeechDataset
-The UQSpeechDataset features recordings of **single-speaker** making it highly suitable for Text-to-Speech (TTS) training.
+The UQSpeechDataset features recordings of a **single speaker** making it highly suitable for Text-to-Speech (TTS) training.
 Created by Mr. Gheyret Kenji and other Uyghur scholars, this dataset consists of audio translations of the **Noble Quran** in Uyghur, segmented into 10-second clips, with transcripts provided in Uyghur Arabic, Latin, and Cyrillic scripts.
-This dataset is publicly avaiable in this [repository](https://github.com/gheyret/UQSpeechDataset).
+This dataset is publicly available in this [repository](https://github.com/gheyret/UQSpeechDataset).

 ## 3.3 Available Uyghur Speech Models <a id="available-uyghur-speech-models"></a>

-Several publicly available Uyghur speech models exist, however, they are usually part of a larger model not specifically trained for Uyghur.
-Thus, I fine-tuned some of them with the datasets mentioned earlier.
-I also released the fine-tuning code for others to reference in my [GitHub repository](https://github.com/ixxan/ug-speech).
+Several publicly available Uyghur speech models exist, however, they are typically part of larger models not specifically trained for Uyghur.
+Thus, I have fine-tuned some these models with the datasets mentioned earlier and released the fine-tuning code in my [GitHub repository](https://github.com/ixxan/ug-speech).

-You can explore the results from all the models in my HuggingFace [demo](https://huggingface.co/spaces/ixxan/uyghur-speech-models), as well as trying this [Uyghur pronunciation checker app](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) I was able to create using some of them.
+You can explore the results from all the models in my [HuggingFace space](https://huggingface.co/spaces/ixxan/uyghur-speech-models), as well as try this [Uyghur pronunciation checker app](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) I was able to create using some of them.

 ### TurkicTTS
 Released in 2023 by researchers at Nazarbayev University, the TurkicTTS model enables **Text-to-Speech** for Uyghur, among other Turkic languages.
-Trained on high-quality Kazakh speech data, the model utilizes the International Phonetic Alphabet (IPA) to phonetically map letters across Turkic languages.
+Trained on high-quality Kazakh speech data, the model uses the International Phonetic Alphabet (IPA) to phonetically map letters across Turkic languages.
 The pre-trained TurkicTTS model and resources are publicly available in this [repository](https://github.com/IS2AI/TurkicTTS).

 ### Meta MMS
 As previously mentioned, Meta’s Massively Multilingual Speech project includes Uyghur **Automatic Speech Recognition (ASR)**, **Text-to-Speech (TTS)**, and **language identification (LID)** models trained from single-speaker biblical recording data.
 You can try these models in this HuggingFace [demo](https://huggingface.co/spaces/mms-meta/MMS) or use their checkpoints from the following sources: